Hari-nāma Cintāmaṇi – Chapter Five

-“Those who understand that knowledge concerning the transcendental nature of the Supreme know that Viṣṇu and His name and qualities are one.
+“Those who understand this knowledge concerning the transcendental nature of the Supreme know that Viṣṇu and His name and qualities are one.

 śivete viṣṇute bheda ati avicāra

 “To cultivate bheda-jñāna (the understanding of differentiation between the Lord’s name, form etc.) in regards to viṣṇu-tattva, is an anartha and an aberration.
-To consider Śiva to be independent of Viṣṇu is also a misconception.
+To consider Śiva to be distinct from Viṣṇu is a great error.
 (14)

 (14) It is faulty to consider differentiation in regards to viṣṇu-tattva.
 If one thinks that Śiva and the other Devatās are independent of Viṣṇu, then this consideration of difference arises.

-“A mahājana takes exclusive shelter of the Holy Name.
+“A devotee who is a mahājana takes exclusive shelter of the Holy Name.
 He worships Kṛṣṇa as the only Supreme Controller and rejects anyone else.

 prati-dina gṛhi-bhakta nirmālya arpaṇe

-“Every day a householder devotee offers the remnants (of Kṛṣṇa) in order to please the Devas, Pitṛs, and jīvas.
+“Each day a householder devotee offers remnants (of Kṛṣṇa) in order to please the Devas, Pitṛs, and all the jīvas.

-“Whenever he takes darśana of the Devas, he considers them to be servants of Kṛṣṇa and offers them respect.
+“Whenever he sees other Devas, he considers them to be servants of Kṛṣṇa and offers them respect.

 māyāvādi-gaṇa yadi viṣṇu-pūjā kare